dataform-co/dataform/content/docs/getting-started-tutorial/testing-and-documentation.md

 }
 ```

-- This config block is now adding table and field descriptions to your table.

 2. View the `Dependency tree`:

    - Navigate back to the `Dependency tree` tab in the hamburger menu int he top left hand corner:
    - Click on the `order_stats` table on the left.
    - You can view your table and field descriptions in the data catalog.

 <img src="https://assets.dataform.co/getting%20started%20tutorial/tests%20%26%20documentation/Screenshot%202020-08-13%20at%2015.56%201%20(1).png" max-width="753"  alt="The Data Catalog" />